KITKryptoDAO/NoFraudToken/README.md

 An AI-assisted Identifier, Database and Bulk Burner for Fraud NFTs

 ## 0x00 Inspiration
 Because of the limitations of the ethereum protocol with respect to the implementation of accounts (both EOA and contract account) and NFT Token Standards (ERC-721 and ERC-1155), we as ordinary wallet (address) owners can't really "reject" an airdrop from an NFT contract, we can only passively receive it, not knowing for what purpose it was forged by whom.
-This also gives the ground for phishing attacks that use airdrops as a way to defraud NFTs.
+This also gives the ground for phishing attacks that use fraudulent NFT airdrops.

 My own hot wallet (ENS: [https://etherscan.io/address/0xd02722722615935330252bD616bF4D0590840563](hannesgao.eth)) has been airdropped hundreds of different scam NFTs on Polygon and Gnosis Chain, which I as a techie and OCD patient cannot tolerate.
 But if I need to transfer these scam NFTs one by one to the burning address via traditional methods (e.g. front-end interaction in OpenSea using Metamask, signing, authorizing, sending), burning a single scam NFT will take me at least 1-2 minutes, which is a huge waste of time.